Reporting - Safety

 This page outlines basic MISHAP reporting program requirements, establishes our policy regarding the reporting and investigation of mishaps and serves as guidance for supervisors to follow to report a mishap.
 Please note that the content of this page does not serve as a substitute to the following governing Instructions or Regulations:

 Any civilian with a work-related illness or injury that involves medical treatment beyond first aid, including light duty and/or lost work time is considered a reportable mishap.
 In addition, off-duty military mishaps or injuries should also be reported.
-Reporting is filed on-line thru ESAMS or to your program officer if you are a student.
+Reporting is filed online thru RMI (Risk Management Information) or to your program officer if you are a student.

 • All employees have the responsibility to notify their supervisor when a mishap or injury has occurred in the workplace.
 In addition, all off-duty military injuries shall also be reported.

-• Supervisor shall submit a report of mishap or injury via ESAMS within 3 working days .
+• Supervisor shall submit a report of mishap or injury via RMI within 3 working days .

 • All fatalities shall be reported within 8 hours.
 Amputations, hospitalizations and loss of an eye shall be reported within 24 hours.
 Initial telephone reporting for fatalities or sever injuries to the Safety Office.

 • Medical assistance will be provided if applicable: Call 911 emergency services in case of serious or life-threatening injuries.